Smr0303/Shopvivo/README.md

 ## Features
 - **Responsive Design**: Optimized for various devices to ensure a consistent user experience.
 - **Multi-Tiered Authorization**: Secure access control with roles such as Admin, Seller, and Customer.
-- **State Management**: Implemented Redux for centralized state management across the application.
-- **Image Management**: Integrated Cloudinary for efficient image upload, storage, and retrieval.
-- **Database**: MongoDB used for data storage, ensuring scalability and performance.

 ## Technologies Used
 - **Frontend**: React.js for building dynamic user interfaces.